IsaacWl/canvas-particles/README.md

-# Canvas particle effect with Vanilla js.
+# Html5 canvas particle effect.

-Particle movement and nice effects.
+Canvas animation with only javascript.